Assistance from Our San Jose Car Accident Lawyer

 Victims who have been injured in car accidents caused by a distracted driver have every right to hold the at-fault motorist liable for the damages they suffered, even if the driver was an Uber or Lyft driver.
 By working with an experienced San Jose personal injury lawyer, victims can receive the support and representation needed to craft an effective personal injury claim.

-By presenting clear and convincing evidence that a driver was distracted at the time of an accident, our firm’s legal team can work toward recovering full and fair compensation that covers victims’ physical, emotional, and / or financial damages.
+By presenting clear and convincing evidence that a driver was distracted at the time of an accident, our San Jose car accident lawyer can work toward recovering full and fair compensation that covers victims' physical, emotional, and / or financial damages.
 You can learn more about negligence and liability in distracted driving accidents on our blog.

 Proven San Jose Injury Attorney on Your Side